eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-0/trg-0-template.md

 ## Why

-Provide reasoning behind the release guideline.
-Why does Eclipse Tractus-X align on this quality criteria.
+This section must provide insights and reason behind the release guideline and a description why Eclipse Tractus-X has to align on this quality criteria.
 The reasons can range from legal requirements to industry standards or simple alignments, that we did as Tractus-X project.

 ## Description